 You've heard of Bitcoin, but there are other cryptocurrencies that are also gaining popularity.
 Ethereum, Litecoin, Altcoin, Dogecoin.
 What are the differences?

-Bitcoin typically commands much of the spotlight on the world’s cryptocurrency stage, and for good reason: for one, it’s by far the most actively traded cryptocurrency.
+Bitcoin typically commands much of the spotlight on the world’s cryptocurrency stage, and for good reason: it’s by far the largest by market capitalization, and it’s the one most actively traded.
 But there are many other crypto fish in the sea.
-Ethereum, Litecoin, Ripple, and Zcash are just a few of the other crypto tokens and coins (often referred to as "altcoins") changing hands every day.
+Ethereum, Litecoin, Ripple, and Zcash are just a few of the other crypto tokens and coins (often referred to as “altcoins”) changing hands every day.

-So many cryptocurrencies to ponder—more than 1,500 currently worldwide, according to CoinMarketCap—with a variety of uses and cheeky names (FrankyWillCoin, PizzaCoin, Tattoocoin).
+So many cryptocurrencies to ponder—more than 2,100 currently worldwide, according to CoinMarketCap—with a variety of uses and cheeky names (TurtleCoin, HappyCoin, HempCoin to name a few).
 But where to start for an investor who wants to learn more?

 Researching a few of the broader cryptocurrency categories is a good place to dive in, market professionals say.
 You might consider learning a few basics of Bitcoin as well as blockchain, the distributed ledger technology on which it and many other cryptocurrencies are based.
 It’s also important to understand how cryptocurrencies trade and their many risks.